smathot/causal-pupil/readme.md

 ### Checkpoint creation (optional)

 `create_checkpoint.py` creates a single merged datafile that can be used for further processing.
 This datafile should be stored in a subfolder called `checkpoints/`.
-You can bypass this step by downloading the checkpoint directly from the Google Drive.
+You can bypass this step by downloading a checkpoint directly from the Google Drive.

 ### Analysis scripts